 Certain activities are disruptive and not conducive to an atmosphere of learning.
-In addition to the Student Rights and Responsibilities as set out in the College calendar, the following guidelines will maintain an effective learning environment
+In addition to the Student Rights and Responsibilities as set out in the Polytechnic's calendar, the following guidelines will maintain an effective learning environment for everyone.
+We ask the cooperation of all students in the following areas of classroom deportment.

 - 1. Attendance: Regular attendance and class participation is expected of all students and is crucial to good performance in the course.
 Class interruption due to habitual late arrival or leaving early will not be permitted.
 You may be debarred from the final exam if your absences exceed 15% of class days (10 lecture classes). - 2.
-Check myClass as well as GPRC email on a regular basis.
-Any changes to the Course Timeline or Exam Dates will be communicated on myClass.
-Students will be held to the deadlines listed on the Course Timeline whether or not those deadlines are spoken about in class. - 3.
+Check myClass as well as NWP email on a regular basis.
+Any changes to the Course Schedule or Exam Dates will be communicated on myClass.
+Students will be held to the deadlines listed on the Course Schedule whether or not those deadlines are spoken about in class. - 3.
 Once in class remain in class.
 Leaving to get a coffee is disruptive for others. - 4.
 Assignments must be submitted on time. - 5.
 Exams must be written on the days announced in class. - 6.
 If an emergency prevents attendance on an exam day, students must contact me before the end of the exam (as soon as possible) via phone or email and may be asked to provide documentation to justify their absence. - 7.
 No unspecified electronic devices will be permitted during exams. - 8.
 Complete daily homework.
 At least 1.5 hours of study per day outside of class time is required. - 9.
 Behaviors that interfere with learning are not acceptable. - 10.
 Take responsibility for your learning. - 11.
 Communicate all requests regarding appointments, etc via email.